Getting Started

 1. Start the Server

-brew install sahina/tap/ironflowironflow serve --devdocker run -p 9123:9123 ghcr.io/sahina/ironflow:latest serve --devFor persistent data, mount a volume and point the SQLite DB at it (NATS storage is derived from --db):
+brew install sahina/tap/ironflowironflow serve --devdocker run -p 9123:9123 ghcr.io/sahina/ironflow-releases:latest serve --devFor persistent data, mount a volume and point the SQLite DB at it (NATS storage is derived from --db):

 Download the latest release from GitHub Releases for your platform, then: